fabiommmoreira/document-viewer/README.md

 - Add media queries to the artboard's list to have better control about the number of tiles per row and to fix the  flexbox "last row orphans situation"
 - Add customized loading, error and homepage screens
 - Move CSS variables into a separate file
+- Add teach to smaller components - I've only tested the main interactions in the Document component